Is it safe to use protein powder if you have thyroid disease?

-Whether you are looking for weight loss, more energy, or a quick and easy snack, protein powder can help you get there.
+Whether you are looking for weight loss, more energy, or a quick and easy snack, protein powder can help you.

-My recommendation is that you stick to supplements which contain plant-based protein, which contain additional ingredients, and which do not contain products that can cause negative reactions (gluten, dairy, and soy).
+My recommendation is that you stick to supplements that contain plant-based protein, which contain additional ingredients, and which do not contain products that can cause negative reactions (gluten, dairy, and soy).